CrowdStrike Delivers Adversary-Focused, Platform Approach to CNAPP and Cloud Security

 That’s why I’m excited to announce that CrowdStrike today unveiled new Cloud Native Application Protection Platform (CNAPP) capabilities, providing customers with comprehensive visibility, detection and remediation to secure cloud workloads with coverage from development to runtime.
 The new capabilities empower customers to stop adversaries from exploiting modern enterprise cloud environments.

 These latest additions highlight the critical importance of adversary-focused protection and the powerful combination of agent-based and agentless solutions to combat cloud security threats.
-They also emphasize the importance of visibility for security teams: as part of today’s updates, cloud security posture management (CSPM) insights from Falcon Horizon™ will be shown alongside Falcon cloud workload protection (CWP) in a single user experience.
+They also emphasize the importance of visibility for security teams: as part of today’s updates, cloud security posture management (CSPM) and workload protection (CWP) insights from Falcon Cloud Security will be shown in a single user experience.

 Bringing an Adversary-Focused Approach to Cloud Security